Colour & TypographyModern Graphic Design

 Visual Interest in Headers

-While serif fonts suit text-heavy documents, they also provide visual flair in headlines.
+While serif fonts are well-suited for text-heavy documents, they also add visual flair to headlines.
 Especially when paired with a sans-serif body.

 Italic serif styles make elegant headers to accent a page.
 Playful serif display fonts can also grab attention while conveying the brand's sophisticated edge.